Audiology Physician Quality Reporting System (PQRS) Frequently Asked Questions

 How often do I need to report?

-For the audiology specific measures, you should report them on the claim for the date of service you see the patient, one time a year for each patient.
+Frequency depends on the measure specification.
+For the audiology specific measure, you should report on the claim for the date of service you see the patient, one time a year for each patient.
 For documentation of current medications, reporting must occur with every date of service that includes one of the CPT codes.
 For screening for clinical depression, the measure should only be reported on the date of service that a standardized screening tool was administered.

 How would an audiologist report on these measures?